Pureness and stable rank one for reduced twisted group $\mathrm{C}^\ast$-algebras of certain group extensions: Introduction

-In particular, $\Csr(G,\omega)$ is simple, pure, has stable rank one, and a unique trace that is also the unique quasitracial state. \end{introtheorem}
+In particular, every intermediate \Cs-algebra in the inclusion $\Csr(H,\omega|_H) \subseteq \Csr(G,\omega)$ is simple, pure, has stable rank one, and a unique trace that is also the unique quasitracial state. \end{introtheorem}

-The class of groups with property $\mathrm{P}_{\mathrm{PHP}}$ includes all groups with a topologically free extreme boundary action.
+The class of groups with property $\mathrm{P}_{\mathrm{PHP}}$ includes all groups $G$ with a topologically free extreme boundary action, and in that case, for any finite-index subgroup $H\leq G$, the inclusion $H\leq G$ has property $\mathrm{P}_{\mathrm{PHP}}$ (see Proposition \ref{finind}).
 For instance, acylindrically hyperbolic groups with trivial finite radical admit such an action by the main theorem of \cite{Yan25}.
 Moreover, every lattice in ${\rm PSL}(n,\mathbb R)$, for $n\geq 2$, satisfies property $\mathrm{P}_{\mathrm{PHP}}$ by \cite[Theorem 16]{Oz25}.
-We observe that, in particular, for groups with a topologically free extreme boundary, and with the \emph{rapid decay} property, Theorem \ref{MainTh2} can be obtained by combining \cite[Theorem 1]{Oz25} and \cite[Theorem A]{RTV25}.
+We observe that, in particular, for groups with a topologically free extreme boundary, and with the \emph{rapid decay} property, the selflessness of the algebra $\Csr(G,\omega)$ can be obtained by combining \cite[Theorem 1]{Oz25} and \cite[Theorem A]{RTV25}.
 We stress that our result does \emph{not} require assuming the rapid decay property.
-We also mention here that one can proceed exactly as in the proof of \cite[Corollary 2.1]{RTV25}, which uses structural results from \cite{APTV24,APT18}, and describe the Cuntz semigroup of the \Cs-algebras covered by Theorem \ref{MainTh2} as follows:
+We also mention here that one can proceed exactly as in the proof of \cite[Corollary 2.1]{RTV25}, which uses the structural results from \cite{APTV24,APT18}, and describe the Cuntz semigroup of the \Cs-algebras covered by Theorem \ref{MainTh2} as follows: